axelarnetwork/axelar-core/README.md

 To create a docker image for debugging (with [delve](https://github.com/go-delve/delve)), execute `make docker-image-debug`.
 This creates the image axelar/core-debug:latest.

+### Smart contracts bytecode dependency

+In order to run/build the project locally we need to import the bytecode from gateway smart contracts.

+1. Find the specific version of the bytecode here `contract-artifacts/version-config.json`
+2. Download the right version from the [gateway workflow](https://github.com/axelarnetwork/solidity-cgp-gateway/actions/workflows/publish-bytecode.yaml).
+   Example: `Bytecode-v2.1.0`
+3. Unzip the json files under `contract-artifacts/gateway/`
+4. Run `make generate` to generate `x/evm/types/contracts.go`

 ## Interacting with a local node